Probate Q&A Series

 Key Points to Remember

-• Authority to Distribute: Only the personal representative can distribute assets and request signed receipts (N.C.G.S. § 28A-19-3).
+• Authority to Distribute: Only the personal representative can distribute estate assets and obtain receipts from distributees.

-• Bankruptcy Control: The bankruptcy trustee retains estate assets until abandonment or case closure.
+• Bankruptcy Control: The bankruptcy trustee controls property of the bankruptcy estate until abandonment or other termination of the estate’s interest.

-• Risk of Premature Receipt: An heir’s signature before bankruptcy closure can trigger a trustee’s claim and demand return of assets.
+• Risk of Premature Receipt: An heir’s signature before the bankruptcy estate’s interest ends can lead to a trustee claim seeking recovery of property.

 • Verify Status: Check the federal court docket or consult bankruptcy counsel to confirm abandonment.